The Truth About Trust

 This is when enlightenment fell from Heaven.
 I heard a voice in my mind ask why I was acting all shocked and mad.
 Why?
 I returned.
 You don’t see why?
 The voice asked how many times I’d heard of this guy doing this.
 Ok, many.
 The voice then asked over how many months or years I’d witnessed this behavior.
 Ok, several… and…?

 As this mental dialogue progressed, my ignorance came shining through.
 This guy was known to take a swing with his “baseball bat” every time someone rang his doorbell.
-I’d read it through the grapevine and seen the damage with my own eyes, more than once, yes, and yet without a second thought I had run up the steps to his house with a smile on my face and hopes of having tea.
+I’d read it through the grapevine and seen the damage with my own eyes, more than once, yes.
+Yet without a second thought I had run up the steps to his house with a smile on my face and hopes of having tea.
 I was the fool.

 Over the next few days I processed how trust is opening up oneself to receive favor.
 It’s a choice that is made—even if not consciously—and a choice to which the trusting one is held fully responsible.
 Why had I not figured this out sooner?
 I was trusting all over the place—without even one thought or intentional question about the person I emotionally embraced.